jonaprieto/logic-cm0845/lab3/README.md

 The file `Unify.hs` implements the unification algorithm for two atoms in first-order logic (FOL) given by
 [Martelli and Montanari (1982)](http://goo.gl/SS8DeA).
 This algorithm is the function `unify`.
-It transforms two atoms in two new atoms depends on if the unification algorithm found the most general unifier.
+It transforms two atoms in two new atoms as long as the unification algorithm found the most general unifier (`mgu`).
-If this algorithm did not find out a substitution, such a unifier does not exit, and then these two atoms are *not unifiable*, in that case, the function `unify` returns one of the errors of type `UnifyError` .
+When the algorithm reports some failure such a unifier does not exit, and we call that these atoms are *not unifiable*.
+In that case, the function `unify` returns an error of type `UnifyError`.
+We have four possible failure, each of one associated with the steps in the algorithm.

+- `DifferentPredArity`
+- `DifferentFn`
+- `DifferentFnArity`
+- `FailRule4`

 Usage
 ---